binitdatta/rollingstone-ecommerce-spring-boot-verbose-debug-aid/README.md

 # Purpose : Debug Downstream Third party APIs instantly.

 # Scenario : A number of applications have to call other downstream third party internal / external APIs to get data from legacy systems.
-A very typical patterns can been seen in client JavaScript applications, that has a proxy / API gateway type of backend.
+A very typical patterns can be seen in client JavaScript applications, that has a proxy / API gateway type of backend.
 This backend talks to the numerous other third party internal / external APIs, on behalf of the front end application.
-As the front end application only know this
+As the front end application only knows this
-API gateway backend, debugging this pair app of front end / API gateway backend sometimes becomes very cumbersome without special tools.
+API gateway backend, debugging this pair app of front end / API gateway backend sometimes becomes very time consuming (often with # financial impact) and cumbersome without special tools.

 Following is a typical scnerio when one or more production issues are reported for these pair of  front end / API gateway backend applications